chef/chef-web-docs/chef_master/source/api_chef_server.rst

 /users
 -----------------------------------------------------
-A user is an individual account that is created to allow access to the Chef server.
+A user is an individual account that is created to allow access to the Chef Infra Server.
 For example:

-* A hosted Chef server account
+* A hosted Chef Infra Server account
-* The user that operates the workstation from which a Chef server will be managed
+* The user that operates the workstation from which a Chef Infra Server will be managed

 The ``/users`` endpoint has the following methods: ```GET`` and ``POST``.

-.. warning:: This endpoint may only be accessed by the ``pivotal`` user, which is created as part of the installation process for the Chef server.
+.. warning:: This endpoint may only be accessed by the ``pivotal`` user, which is created as part of the installation process for the Chef Infra Server.
 (See the "Query for Users and Orgs" example below for an example of how to access this endpoint with the ``pivotal`` user.)

 GET
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
-The ``GET`` method is used to get a list of users on the Chef server.
+The ``GET`` method is used to get a list of users on the Chef Infra Server.

 This method has no parameters.